ma261065/ePaper/README.md

 After a bit of reverse engineering using some [BLE Debugging scripts](#ble-debugging) I was able to figure out the protocol, which I documented [here](protocol.md)

 Once that was done, I wrote a simple app to scan for the display's BLE advertisement, then connect to it and send some image data to it.
-For the image data I made a simple web call to to Australian Bureau of Meterology web API to gather some weather data.
+For the image data I made a simple web call to to Australian Bureau of Meteorology web API to gather some weather data.

 You may need to tweak this for your country's weather service if you are outside Australia, but the principles remain the same and I'm sure that you can figure it out.